e-aidam/Heatmaps/README.md

 Welcome to **Heatmaps**!
 This project is a web application that uses Flask (Python) on the backend, with HTML, CSS, and JavaScript on the frontend to visualize Strava activities on an interactive map.
-In its current version, users can only view Ethan Aidam's past Strava activities, complete with route details, activity statistics, and customizable map themes.
+In its current version, users can view Ethan Aidam's past Strava activities, complete with route details, activity statistics, and customizable map themes.